PRS rent levels

 Long term trends in rents - FRS

-• In N. Ireland annual rental growth appears more strong but the data in N. Ireland is more subject to small-sample errors.
+• In N. Ireland annual rental growth appears more strong - but the data in N. Ireland is more subject to small-sample errors.

 Chart 4: A comparison of rental growth measures

-Rental Growth - FRS c/w IPHRP
+Rental Growth - FRS c/w IPIPR

-What the analysis highlights though is that:
+What the data highlights is: